How to Keep Focused in Four Simple Steps

-Apart from the obvious – removing our phones from our workplace, leaving them at home when we go out with friends or have dinner with our families, here are four quick ways that will help you create new habits for your day.
-When you use them you will be helping yourself to keep more focused on what is important and essential.
+Apart from the obvious – removing your phone from your workplace, leaving them at home when you go out with friends or have dinner with your families, here are four quick tips.
+When you follow them and use them consistently and you have a vital key to create better habits.
+Habits that will help you keep on task and get stuff done.

 How to Keep Focused In Four Steps

 - Chunk your time and manage your time around the task you are doing.
 I create thirty-minute blocks and like an athlete, have a warm-up, race and cool down.
 I spend two minutes getting preparing what I need, ensuring I remove distractions; twenty-five minutes entirely focused on doing the task – like race mode and lastly, a couple of minutes to cool down.
 I stop and breathe, drink water and re-focus.
 I use the Pomodoro technique.
 (Hint.
 You can download a chrome extension rather than using your phone as a timer!)
 Brilliant.